Onehunga: A place of many firsts

 This appeal remains, and today Onehunga’s central location and proximity to Auckland’s city centre and Auckland Airport continue to make it a desirable place to live, work and invest.

 Onehunga also plays a significant regional and national role with respect to infrastructure.
 Due to its strategic location, it is relied upon to receive and host infrastructure for electricity, water, wastewater, transport and freight.
-There are further major infrastructure plans on the horizon for Onehunga, but also ongoing concern about the impact that this has on Onehunga’s community, and urban and natural environments.
+There are more major infrastructure plans on the horizon for Onehunga, but there’s also ongoing concern about the impact that this has on Onehunga’s community, and urban and natural environments.